zendesk/samson_secret_puller/README.md

 SIDECAR_SECRET_PATH: optional, where to store the secrets on disk, defaults to  '/secrets'
 SECRET_ANNOTATIONS: optional, where to read annotations from, defaults to '/secretkeys/annotations'
 SERVICEACCOUNT_DIR: optional, where to service account from, defaults to '/var/run/secrets/kubernetes.io/serviceaccount/'
+POD_IP: optional, the IP address assigned to the Kubernetes pod
+POD_HOSTNAME: optional, the hostname assigned to the Kubernetes pod
 ```

 **(secrets in repo work only for testing)**.